breadtubetv/breadtubetv/content/channels/mexie/index.md

----
 description: PhD graduate from Toronto.
 I studied Human Geography / Political Ecology, focusing on the intersections between political economy and global environmental governance.
 This sobering experience has led me to be the staunch anti-capitalist, vegan activist you see today!
 I make educational videos about political economy/capitalism, environmental issues, veganism, and issues relating to social/economic justice
 aliases: []
 title: Mexie
 type: channel
-channel: mexie
 menu:
   main:
     parent: Channels